loyjoy/academy/basic/menu/data/data.md

 #### Drawn participations
 Here you can see all the participants drawn.
 You can see all the personal information that was asked for in the chatbot, such as the postal address.
-In addition, under 'created at' you can see when the participant was drawn and under 'participated at' when the customer participated.You can either delete the data individually via the bin symbol or you can delete all of them via the button 'Delete all entries' at the top right.
+In addition, under 'created at' you can see when the participant was drawn and under 'participated at' when the customer participated.
+You can either delete the data individually via the bin symbol or you can delete all of them via the button 'Delete all entries' at the top right.
 If you do not delete the data yourself, it will be deleted automatically after 60 days.